 3. Maintaining good ergonomics

 Make sure to design your seating or workspace so that you don’t hunch forward.
 Use a chair and a mattress that supports the normal curvature of your back.
-Bending forward all the time puts a strain on the back and makes it harder for the back to support the body weight.
+Also avoid bending your neck forward as this can place it under increased strain.

 5. Let go of that habit